Nico Hoerner Player Props: Cubs vs. Marlins

 Nico Hoerner At The Plate

-- Hoerner will look to extend his five-game hitting streak.
-He's batting .238 during his last outings.

-- Hoerner has reached base via a hit in 22 games this season (of 26 played), and had multiple hits in 11 of those games.

-- He has gone deep in two of 26 games played this season, and in 1.6% of his plate appearances.
+- In 32 games played this season, he has gone deep in two of them.

-- In 34.6% of his games this year, Hoerner has had at least one RBI.
-He's picked up more than one in 19.2% and driven in three or more of his team's runs in two contests.
+- Hoerner has had an RBI in 10 games this year (31.3%), including five multi-RBI outings (15.6%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.